Mechanical engineers work on a variety of mechanical systems, including:

-- manufacturing systems, plants and products
+- manufacturing systems, plants, and products

-- transportation equipment (land, sea, air, space)
+- transportation equipment (for land, sea, air, or space)

-- utility systems and infrastructure delivering water, gas, oil and power
+- utility systems and infrastructure (delivering water, gas, oil, and power)

-- emerging fields such as robotics, biomedical engineering, commercial space travel, lasers, nanotechnology, telecommunications and computer components and systems.
+- emerging fields (such as robotics, biomedical engineering, commercial space travel, lasers, nanotechnology, telecommunications, and computer components and systems).

 Design engineers create the plans for new products, machines, industrial equipment, instruments, processes, and systems.
 They provide technical support when making changes to existing systems.